drawdehe/edaf50_project/README.md

 1. Navigate to the src/ directory
 2. Run the following commands to compile the program
-    > *make* # compiles and links the object files
+    > `make` compiles and links the object files
-    > *make install* # compiles the and links the object files as well as moves the runnable files to the bin/ folder
+    > `make install`  compiles the and links the object files as well as moves the runnable files to the bin/ folder

 ### Running the server

 0. Compile the program as described above
 1. Navigate to the bin/ directory
 2. Run the following command in the terminal
+    > `./server *port*`
-    > ./server *port* # where port is the number of a port of your choosing
+    Where port is the number of a port of your choosing.

 ### Running a client